 It’s not just a pool!
-It’s a pre-fabricated, hand crafted, vinyl wrapped assembly of refreshing awesomeness!
+It’s an affordable, pre-fabricated, hand crafted, vinyl wrapped assembly of refreshing awesomeness!

 When the design team at Secard Pools took an east coast engineering marvel and blended it with a little west coast flair, the Islander pool was born.
 Our goal was to bring an original and fully customizable pool to the masses at an affordable price.
 The Islander pool is just that.

 The Islander pool is a pre-fabricated, vinyl liner swimming pool.
 Its look resembles that of a tropical island, in that a small portion of the pool peeks above the surface.
 18” to be exact.
 The remaining shallow and deep end depths are excavated into the ground up to 10 feet.